-HUD Late Payment Mortgage Guidelines During Chapter 13 Bankruptcy
+HUD Late Payment Mortgage Guidelines During Chapter 13

-VA And HUD Late Payment Mortgage Guidelines
+VA and HUD Late Payment Mortgage Guidelines

 HUD Late Payment Mortgage Guidelines During Chapter 13 Bankruptcy And How To Avoid Late Payments

 Consumers with income can file Chapter 13 Bankruptcies.
 If a consumer does not have a job, they cannot file Chapter 13 and must explore filing Chapter 7 Bankruptcy.
 Chapter 13 Bankruptcy is a court-supervised repayment plan over 60 months.
 A percentage of the consumer’s wages is allocated every month by the trustee.

-Objections By Creditors On Chapter 13 Bankruptcy Filings
+Objections By Creditors on Chapter 13 Bankruptcy Filings

 A creditor can contest and object to a petitioner’s Chapter 13 Bankruptcy repayment plan.
 The creditor did not agree on how they would be paid the amount owed.
-If the consumer is behind on their mortgage payments and a Chapter 13 repayment plan does not pay back the total mortgage payments due, the creditor will most likely object with their payment plan
+If the consumer is behind on their mortgage payments and a Chapter 13 repayment plan does not pay back the total mortgage payments due, the creditor will most likely object to their payment plan.

 The creditor will be filing an objection with the courts to advise the arrearage sum that needs to be paid through the Chapter 13 Plan.

-This also holds true when petitioners change the terms of an auto loan and the auto finance company does not agree with the rate and balance.
+This also holds true when petitioners change the terms of an auto loan, and the auto finance company does not agree with the rate and balance.

 If you change the terms of a car loan in an impermissible way and your auto lender does not agree with the interest rate, balance of the loan, or value provided for the vehicle in your schedules, your creditor may file an objection so that they are not bound by such negative treatment.
 The relief requested in the objection often states to not confirm the plan or dismiss the case.
 Again, this is easily fixed and your attorney will get notice of it and make the necessary corrections, or contact you to discuss the possible correction or modification to your plan so that the objection can be resolved.
 The value of your car is important in situations where you obtained the loan more than 910 days before filing your case because under those circumstances, you can lower the amount of the debt to the value of your car.
 So, if you owe $20,000 on your car loan, the car is only worth $15,000 and you obtained the loan more than 910 days before you filed, you can lower the balance of the loan to $15,000.
 The remaining $5,000 would be paid at the same percentage as your other unsecured creditors which may be as low as 10%.
 Even if you cannot lower the balance of the loan because you purchased the vehicle within the 910 days immediately preceding the filling of your petition, you can almost always lower the interest rate.
 Moreover, in a Chapter 7 case, you can always “redeem” a vehicle for the fair market value.
 This generally involves a lump sum payment to the original vehicle lender.
 So, under the situation provided above, if you owe $20,000 and the car is only worth $15,000, you can “redeem” the car for $15,000.
 There are lenders that will loan you the money to redeem such vehicles if the condition and mileage of the car meet their requirements.
 Usually, however, these loans involve higher interest rates, so the amount of the loan and payments should be balanced with any possible increase in interest rates.
 My office has a lender that we refer our clients to if they desire to attempt a “redemption” of their vehicle.

-VA And HUD Late Payment Mortgage Guidelines On Manual Underwriting
+VA and HUD Late Payment Mortgage Guidelines on Manual Underwriting

 There are two types of mortgage guidelines.